Stability-AI/ModelSpec/README.md

 ### Trainers

-Trainers should copy pre-existing keys from the source file where relevant (architecture, etc.), auto-generate keys (version, hash, data, etc.) where relevant, and make it easy for the user to specify any user-modifiable keys (title, description, etc.).
+Trainers should copy pre-existing keys from the source file where relevant (architecture, etc.), auto-generate keys (modelspec version, hash, data, etc.) where relevant, and make it easy for the user to specify any user-modifiable keys (title, description, etc.).

 ### Inferencing Tools and UIs